 Brief Aikido description

-Although the art of Aikido is difficult to describe since, as in every other art, personal experience gives the best picture, the syllabus that the student is required to learn and apply is divided into five parts:
+Although the art of Aikido is difficult to describe since, as in every other art, personal experience gives the best picture, the syllabus that the participant is required to learn and apply is divided into five parts:

 Preparation